 During the post-signing phase, the seller should be busy checking off the CPs while still running the business.
 On the other hand, the purchaser is mainly in waiting mode.
 That is, unless it needs financing for the deal, which is less common.
 At this point, the only thing stopping closing is the condition precedents, so usually, both sides will want to narrow the pre-closing window as much as possible.

 Closing and Post-closing

 Many companies see M&A as a quick way to scale their business, this road is not foolproof by any means.
-The above is just a simple overview of a typical M&A process, according to a research conducted by the Harvard Business Review in 2011, the average failure rate for corporate M&A deals can be as high as 90%.
+The above is just a simple overview of a typical M&A process, according to research conducted by the Harvard Business Review in 2011, the average failure rate for corporate Mergers & Acquisitions deals can be as high as 90%.
 Particularly in this time of global economic and political instability, companies interested in M&A shall cautiously weigh the risks and rewards of engaging in these ventures before committing to massive investments.